 disseminated live vaccinia virus from smallpox vaccination (no one gets smallpox anymore in US because it's been eradicated)

-Which antimicrobial peptides are NOT unregulated in AD but should be?
+Which antimicrobial peptides are abnormally regulated in AD?

 LL-37 (cathelicidin) and HBD2-3 (human B-defensins)